 Don’t be fooled by the polished antiques and Persian rugs.
 WhistleWood is a working farm with horses, cows, donkeys, and free-range chickens.
-But this country retreat pampers guests with four-poster king beds, whirlpool tubs, gourmet breakfasts, and an all-day buffet of home-made pies, fresh fruit and other treats.
+But this country retreat pampers guests with four-poster king beds, whirlpool tubs, gourmet breakfasts, and an all-day buffet of home-made pies, fresh fruit, and other treats.
 Explore hiking and horse trails, feed the chickens, socialize in sunny communal areas or curl up by the fire with a good book.
 Three miles down the road, the village of Rhinebeck beckons with unique shops, fine dining, and good cheer at Foster’s 1890 Coach House Tavern.
-Rates for two range from $200 to $325/night; 52 Pells Road, Rhinebeck (845-876-6838, whistlewood.com)
+Rooms range from $200 to $325/night; 52 Pells Road, Rhinebeck (845-876-6838, whistlewood.com)

 The sunny four-bedroom guesthouse at Apple Pond, an 80-acre organic farm in the Catskills, has everything you need for a fun and relaxing stay.
-A friendly burro greets guests, who enjoy farm-fresh experiences from feeding baby goats to learning how to make cheese, cook a farm-inspired dinner, or drive a horse and carriage.
+A friendly burro greets guests, who enjoy farm-fresh experiences from feeding baby goats to learning how to make cheese, cooking a farm-inspired dinner, or driving a horse and carriage.
 Simple seasonal pleasures range from spring lilacs to winter snowshoeing.
 The on-site Renewable Energy Center provides educational workshops and nearly 100% of the farm’s energy needs.
 A two-night weekend stay for up to six people is $600; 80 Hahn Road, Callicoon (845-482-4764; applepondfarm.com)

-Nestled between the Adirondack Mountains and Lake Champlain, DaCy Meadow Farm invites guests to unwind, feel at home and enjoy great farm-to-table dining.
+Nestled between the Adirondack Mountains and Lake Champlain, DaCy Meadow Farm invites guests to unwind, feel at home, and enjoy great farm-to-table dining.
 Meals prepared with local foods are served family-style in the art gallery.
-Menu items include DaCy Meadow heritage meats, fresh seasonal vegetables and homemade ice-cream topped with local berries.
+Menu items include DaCy Meadow heritage meats, fresh seasonal vegetables, and homemade ice-cream topped with local berries.
 Help with farm chores, enjoy special events, or roam the trails crisscrossing 150 magnificent acres.
 Take time to kick back and enjoy the view.
 The only sound you'll hear is the cows.
 Rates vary; call for information; 7103 Route 9N, Westport (518-962-8339; dacymeadowfarm.com)

 Rule No. 1 at Greenwood Hill Farm: Make yourself at home.
 Join in farm activities, follow woodsy trails or sleep in every day.
-Families with children love feeding the animals, garden “work” and wagon rides on 125 hilltop acres.
-Adults find this pastoral haven in pastoral Allegany County an ideal place to relax and restore.
+Families with children love feeding the animals, garden work, and wagon rides on 125 hilltop acres.
+Adults find this pastoral haven in Allegany County an ideal place to relax and restore.
 The rambling farmhouse, surrounded by lovely gardens, has three accessible main-floor guestrooms.
 Basic rates include continental breakfast.
 Add-ons include old-fashioned farmhouse brunches made with eggs you collect and ample family dinners featuring produce you help harvest.
-Rates start at $65/night for adults; 230 Slaght Road, Andover (607-478-517; greenwoodhill.com)
+Rates start at $95/night for two adults; 230 Slaght Road, Andover (607-478-517; greenwoodhill.com)